 2. Making both the vehicles and the transportation system more efficient; creating options for Vermonters to drive less or use alternatives to the single occupancy vehicle to get where they need to go, while also, importantly, increasing options for those who cannot drive.

-The strategies and actions below recognize and respond to the moment we are in today when it comes to dramatically cutting transportation-related carbon pollution in a rural state while also putting Vermonters on a more sustainable path that reduces reliance on single occupancy vehicles, creates a more convenient, affordable, integrated, multi-modal transportation system and fosters more resilient, compact communities for all Vermonters to live and thrive.

 Electrification is a critical short-term priority.
-Electric vehicles are more energy efficient than gas powered vehicles – costing far less per mile than a gas-powered vehicle.
-They also cost significantly less to own and operate over time.
+Electric vehicles are more energy efficient than gas powered vehicles – costing far less per mile than a gas-powered vehicle to own and operate over time.
 For rural Vermont drivers, the economic benefits of an electric vehicle will also be significant.
-A recent study estimated that a typical rural driver can save approximately $1,500 every year by switching from a conventional gasoline car to a comparable electric vehicle, adding up to tens of thousands of dollars over the life of the vehicle
+A recent study estimated that a typical rural driver can save approximately $1,500 every year by switching from a conventional gasoline car to a comparable electric vehicle, which is even more significant over the life of the vehicle

 Avoiding car trips, reducing car trip lengths and replacing car trips with clean and energy efficient transit, biking and walking options, carpool and rideshare programs and other non-vehicular strategies have economic, equity and public health benefits – while also having the potential to be important pollution reduction measures to achieve the 2050 requirements.
 These “vehicle miles traveled” reductions rely on compact community settlements and smart growth.
 This will require short- and long-term investments in key community infrastructure and affordable housing to create places where people want and can afford to live.
 More research is required to quantify, measure and better reflect the greenhouse gas emissions benefits of “transportation demand management” strategies but their value is clear, particularly related to equity and public health benefits.